osrf/vrx-docker/README.md

 ## Submission Details

-### Files Required From VRX Teams For Submission
+### Files Required from Teams for Submission

-All VRX teams must submit one folder containing three files for automated evaluation.
+All teams must submit a folder containing one file for automated evaluation.
 The name of the folder should be the name of the team.
-Please note that the filenames must be identical with how they are listed below.
+Please note that the file name must be identical with how they are listed below.

-1. `sensor_config.yaml`: The team's sensor configuration yaml file.
-One sensor configuration is used for all trials.
-For more information about this file, please refer to the [Creating a Custom WAM-V](https://github.com/osrf/vrx/wiki/tutorials-Creating%20a%20custom%20WAM-V%20Thruster%20and%20Sensor%20Configuration%20For%20Competition) tutorial.

-2. `thruster_config.yaml`: The team's thruster configuration yaml file.
-One thruster configuration is used for all trials.
-For more information about this file, please refer to the [Creating a Custom WAM-V](https://github.com/osrf/vrx/wiki/tutorials-Creating%20a%20custom%20WAM-V%20Thruster%20and%20Sensor%20Configuration%20For%20Competition) tutorial.

-3. `dockerhub_image.txt`: A text file containing only the name of their docker image publicly available on Dockerhub, e.g., `tylerlum/vrx-competitor-example:v2.2019`.
+`dockerhub_image.txt`: A text file containing only the name of the team's docker image publicly available on Dockerhub, e.g., `tylerlum/vrx-competitor-example:v2.2019`.
 For more information about this file, please refer to the [Creating a Dockerhub image for submission](https://github.com/osrf/vrx/wiki/tutorials-Creating%20a%20Dockerhub%20image%20for%20submission)

 ### Testing Your Submission